Denise E Brennan

 Department of Anthropology

 - Brennan, Denise and Pardis Mahdavi.
-Rethinking Trafficking.
-Durham: Duke University Press, 2015.
+Trafficking Myths and Realities: Urban Legends, Moral Panics and Their Collateral Damage.
+Durham: Duke University Press, 2016.

 - Brennan, Denise.
 Life Interrupted: Trafficking into Forced Labor in the United States.
 Durham: Duke University Press, 2014.